Welcome!

 Email: zhangchen.econ@gmail.com

-Economic Growth and the Rise of Large Firms [Aug 2023]
+Economic Growth and the Rise of Large Firms [2023 WP] [Latest Draft]

 Revise and Resubmit, Econometrica

-Rich and poor countries differ in the size distribution of business firms.
-In this paper, I document that the right tail of the firm size distribution systematically grows thicker with economic development, both within countries over time and across countries.
-I develop a simple idea search model with both endogenous growth and an endogenous firm size distribution.
-The economy features an asymptotic balanced growth path.
-Along the transition, Gibrat’s law holds at each date, and the right tail of the firm size distribution becomes monotonically thicker.
-The firm size distribution converges to Zipf’s distribution.
-The model also implies that policies favoring large firms can improve welfare due to the externality associated with idea search.
-Finally, I extend the results obtained in the simple model to a general class of idea search models.
-Under common functional form assumptions, my model stands out as the only model within that class that is consistent with both Gibrat’s law and a thickening right tail.
+I document that the right tail of the firm size distribution systematically thickens with economic development.
+To rationalize this fact, I develop a parsimonious idea search model in which both aggregate growth and the firm size distribution are endogenously determined.
+The model features an asymptotic balanced growth path along which Gibrat’s law holds at each date, and the right tail of the firm size distribution thickens monotonically toward Zipf’s law.
+The model also implies that policies favoring large firms can improve welfare by better utilizing the diffusion externalities arising from idea search.

 Export by Cohort [July 2023]